2007 NCAA Division I FBS football season: Conference and program changes

 The only change in conference membership for the 2007 season occurred when Temple left its Independent status to become the 13th member of the Mid-American Conference.

-No teams upgraded from Division I FCS, leaving the number of Division I FBS schools fixed at 119.
+One team upgraded from Division I FCS, increasing the number of Division I FBS schools to 120.

 Regular season top 10 matchups

 Rankings reflect the AP Poll.
 Rankings for Week 7 and beyond will list BCS Rankings first and AP Poll second.
 Teams that failed to be a top 10 team for one poll or the other will be noted.